Laawaris (1981 film)

-Laawaris starred Amitabh Bachchan, Zeenat Aman, Amjad Khan in lead roles.
-In Hindi, "Laawaris" loosely means bastard or orphan.
-Although the word still has negative connotations, they are not as extreme as in English.
-The story revolves around an orphan who stumbles over reality in search for his parents.

-The film was declared "super-hit" at box-office according to Box Office India.
-It was the fourth-highest grossing Bollywood film of 1981.
-It earned additional Filmfare nominations for Best Actor (Amitabh Bachchan) and Best Supporting Actor (Suresh Oberoi).
+Laawaris was a commercial success, declared a "super-hit" at the box office by Box Office India.
+It ranked as the fourth-highest-grossing Hindi film of 1981.
+The film also received additional Filmfare nominations, including Best Actor for Amitabh Bachchan and Best Supporting Actor for Suresh Oberoi.

 Plot

-Vidya (Raakhee) is a famous singer and she is in love with Ranvir Singh (Amjad Khan), a leading business man.
-She gets pregnant with his child but Ranvir Singh wants it to be aborted.
+In 1951 Vidya (Raakhee) is a famous singer and she is in love with Ranvir Singh (Amjad Khan), a leading businessman.
+She discovers she is pregnant with his child but Ranvir Singh wants it to be aborted.
 Vidya who doesn't want to abort her child decides to break up with Ranvir Singh and she leaves with her brother without informing Ranvir Singh.
 Vidya dies while giving birth to a baby boy but her brother takes away the baby and gives it to his driver, Gangu Ganpat, asking it to be killed.
 Meanwhile, Gangu Ganpat, a drunkard decides to raise the baby on his own instead of killing with the intention of making some money with the help of baby.
 He names the baby as Heera.
-Many years later, when a grown up Heera (Amitabh Bachchan) refuses to give Gangu liquor, an angry Gangu reveals his status as an orphan and an angry Heera leaves him.
+30 years later in 1981 when a grown-up Heera (Amitabh Bachchan) refuses to give Gangu liquor, an angry Gangu reveals his status as an orphan and an angry Heera leaves him.